 These are just a few ideas for contests, but it certainly isn't an exhaustive list.
 You know your people better than anybody.
 Figure out what motivates them and create the contest that is just right for your team.

 Here is an example email you can send out to announce the contest (feel free to copy and paste and change this email to suit your firms needs):

-Subject: The Great Social Media Contest of 2016
+Subject: The Great Social Media Contest of (insert year here.)

 Congratulations, you have been selected to join an elite group of social media users at our firm.
-To ramp up our social media efforts we are launching The Great Social Media Contest of 2016.
+To ramp up our social media efforts we are launching The Great Social Media Contest of (insert year here.)
 The contest will start July 1st through the 31st.

 What can you do to win?
 To win you must get the highest score on the Clearview Social Leaderboard.
-This score is calculated by giving you 5 points for every article you share to LinkedIn, Twitter, or Facebook, and one point for every time someone clicks on one of these articles.
+This is done by:

 First prize will in an iPad, second prize a Kindle Fire, and third prize wins a set of steak knives.